erl-ang/tcp-over-udp/README.md

 The checksum is calculated in `calculate_checksum` and attached to the segment in`make_tcp_segment`

 The process is as follows:
-- make sure the segment’s length is even. if not, pad a 0 byte.
+- make sure the segment’s length is even. if not, pad a 0-byte.
 - set the checksum field to 0
-- sum all the 16-but words in the segment (header and data with the checksum field set to 0)
+- sum all the 16-bit words in the segment (header and data with the checksum field set to 0)
 - take the 1st complement of this sum and wrap the overflow around

 ## Design Decisions Summary 🎨